melazer/trasition/README.md

 # Techs:

 ## Parcel-bundler:
--multicore compilation, and a filesystem cache for fast rebuilds even after a restart.
+- multicore compilation, and a filesystem cache for fast rebuilds even after a restart.

 ## Gsap:
 - Professional-grade JavaScript animation for the modern web